Best Client Outcomes Grant Program

 - rehabilitation service

-- post-hospital service
+- post-hospital rehabilitation service

-- primary health care service
+- primary health care service providing rehabilitation

 Applicants must nominate a Chief Investigator who will be responsible for submitting the EOI, application, conducting the project, and reporting as required under the Funding Agreement.

-The TAC will accept multiple EOIs from a single organisation, however each EOI must nominate a different Chief Investigator to lead each project.
+The TAC will accept multiple EOIs from a single organisation, however each EOI must nominate a different chief investigator to lead each project.
 Each project must be inherently different.

-What programs can receive grant funding?
+What projects can receive grant funding?

 This means projects that: